 Research and Engagement Academy

-Goals: The Office of the Senior Vice Provost for Engagement and Academic Outreach (Julie Williams) and the Office of the Senior Vice Provost for Research (Jan Nisbet.) offer the Research and Engagement Academy at UNH.
+Goals: The Office of the Senior Vice Provost for Engagement and Academic Outreach (Julie Williams) and the Office of the Senior Vice Provost for Research (Jan Nisbet) offer the Research and Engagement Academy at UNH.
 This program is designed to advance faculty scholarship through external funding which is aligned with the UNH strategic plan, including a specific focus on multidisciplinary opportunities.
 The Research and Engagement Academy supports UNH faculty (tenure-track, extension and research) interested in enhancing their scholarly agenda through training and critical feedback.

 The Academy is a semester-long experience which includes a series of workshops, coaching through the grant writing process, and interacting with colleagues about successful strategies with federal agencies and foundations.
 To be considered for the Academy, the faculty member must secure a nomination from their Dean/Director and submit an online application.
 Faculty members from all academic disciplines are encouraged to apply.
 In the last three years, 63 UNH faculty have participated in the Academy.
 More information and a link to the online application can be found at www.unh.edu/engagement/research.